Embassy of the Philippines, Buenos Aires: Staff and activities

+The Philippine Embassy in Buenos Aires is headed by Ambassador Grace T. Cruz-Fabella, who was appointed to the position by President Bongbong Marcos on September 1, 2022.
+Prior to her appointment as ambassador, Cruz-Fabella, a career diplomat, served as an assistant secretary at the Department of Foreign Affairs, and before that served as the Philippine representative to the Asia-Pacific Economic Cooperation (APEC) secretariat.
+Her appointment was confirmed by the Commission on Appointments on September 28, 2022, and she presented her credentials to Argentine President Alberto Fernández on August 1, 2023.

-Many of the Embassy's activities center around promoting Filipino culture and strengthening the deep cultural ties between the Philippines and the other countries under its jurisdiction.
+Many of the embassy's activities center around promoting Filipino culture and strengthening the deep cultural ties between the Philippines and the other countries under its jurisdiction.
 These include promoting the practice of arnis in the country in 2007, facilitating a series of concerts by the University of the Philippines Madrigal Singers in 2011, organizing a benefit dinner for victims of Typhoon Yolanda (Haiyan) in 2013, and hosting an exhibit on Philippine textiles at the Fondo Nacional de las Artes in 2019.
-It also collaborates with the other Southeast Asian missions in Argentina to promote the region as a whole: in 2015, the Embassy led in organizing a festival promoting Southeast Asian cultures at Plaza Barrancas in Belgrano, and the next year participated in festivities celebrating the 63rd anniversary of the Federación Económica de Tucumán.
-In addition to activities in Argentina, the Embassy exercises jurisdiction in Bolivia, Paraguay and Uruguay, where it maintains honorary consulates.
+It also collaborates with the other Southeast Asian missions in Argentina to promote the region as a whole: in 2015, the embassy led in organizing a festival promoting Southeast Asian cultures at Plaza Barrancas in Belgrano, and the next year participated in festivities celebrating the 63rd anniversary of the Federación Económica de Tucumán.

+In addition to activities in Argentina, the embassy exercises jurisdiction in Bolivia, Paraguay and Uruguay, where it maintains honorary consulates.